Skip to table of contents

 7. Until and including the last day of final examinations, students may pay their delinquent accounts by paying tuition and fees for all of their original enrollment plus the service charge noted above.
 Students settling their delinquent accounts after the last day of final examinations will be charged an additional penalty over and above charges for delinquent accounts noted above.
 The amount of the additional late payment charge is published each semester.

-8. The Bursar will notify the Registrar of the names of those students whose tuition and fees are not paid by the last day of classes so that the Registrar can withhold the release of those students’ transcripts.
+8. The Bursar will notify the Registrar of the names of those students whose tuition and fees are not paid by the last day of classes so that the Registrar, to the extent allowed by federal laws and regulations, to withhold a transcript, official or unofficial for any financial indebtedness to the University.

 9. Withdrawal from classes after the first two weeks of a fall or spring semester or first week of a summer term does not relieve students of their financial obligation to the University, and these students will be charged 100% of the tuition and fees due the University.